Greek Toilets — Toilets of the Mainland

 That led to further unrest.
 A student tried to assassinate Queen Amalia in 1861, and was openly hailed as a hero.
 Otto went on to be deposed in 1862, and left Greece as he had arrived, on a British warship, on his way home to Bavaria.

 The Greek National Assembly now knew that underage Bavarian kings were a bad idea.
 So, they elected a 17 year old Danish prince, Prince Vilhelm of Denmark.
 Really.
-At least he learned Greek fairly quickly, and managed to rule for 50 years before being assassinated in Thessaloniki.
+At least he learned Greek fairly quickly.
+He went by the name of George I, marrying the grand duchess Olga Constantinovna of Russia, and their named their first son Constantine.
+The Russians knew that they could control the Greeks with allusions to Constantine the Great.
+George I managed to rule for 50 years before being assassinated in Thessaloniki in 1913.

-King Alexander I of Greece was walking in the grounds of his summer palace at Tatoi on 30 September 1920.
-His pet monkey was attacked by his dog Fritz.
-The king was breaking up the fight when he was bit by the monkey's mate.
-The King died of blood poisoning from that bite, lingering until 25 October.
+Alexander was walking in the grounds of his summer palace at Tatoi on 30 September 1920.
+His dog Fritz attacked a pet Barbary macaque.
+The king was breaking up the fight when he was bit by the ape's mate.
+The King died of septicemia from that bite, lingering until 25 October.
+The national legislature invited his father Constantine I back to the throne, where he stayed two years before abdicating for the second time.

 Shower at Dimitri Bekas' Rooms, in Nafplio, Greece.